jscar-hawk/jscar-hawk.github.io/docs/2024-Speaking_and_Presentations_Resource.md

-# Become a better presentor.
+# Resources to become a better presenter

 7 Ways to Structure Your Presentation to Keep Your Audience Wanting More https://visme.co/blog/presentation-structure/